 DEPOSIT: A Tenant’s Deposit is £500 per person.
 The tenants deposit is to be used to cover dilapidations and will not be accepted in lieu of rent.
 It is not transferable for those tenants staying on in the same property for the next academic year and will be registered in a Government approved deposit scheme.

-RENT PAYMENT: The first month’s rent must be paid by 18th June 2021.
+RENT PAYMENT: The first month’s rent must be paid by 17th June 2022.
 Subsequent rental payments must be made on or before the rent due date by standing order mandate to avoid late payment fees being applied.
 Although we will assist you to set up a standing order payment it is the responsibility of the tenant to make sure it is activated, and there are sufficient funds available, so that payments are received by the due date - and late payment charges are avoided.
-Tenants without a UK based guarantor must pay th etotal rent by 18th June 2021.
+Tenants without a UK based guarantor must pay the total rent by 17th June 2022.

 INVENTORY: Although your accommodation is furnished it will not normally have kitchenware provided (cutlery, plates, knives, forks, spoons, pots, pans and bed covers, etc.).
 An Inventory and Schedule of Condition is normally prepared and provided at the start of each tenancy.
 At the end of the tenancy term the property will be checked thoroughly against that inventory.
 The tenants accept responsibility to indemnify the landlord for any cost to repair, reinstate any lost or damaged items, any additional cleaning required and the cost of the replacement or repair following damage or dilapidation to fixtures, fittings and decoration.
 Properties have been cleaned to a professional standard and, at the end of the tenancy term, the tenants are required to arrange for the property to be returned to a similar standard.
 A reasonable allowance will be made for normal wear and tear.